 Excused Absence From Work

-It's Best to Talk to Your Boss When You Can't Make It to Work
+Best Practice Is to Talk to Your Manager When You Can't Make It to Work

-Is it okay to not show up for work?
+Is it okay to not show up for work on occasion?
 Most responsible employees know that you don't get paid if you don't work.
-However, there are many situations in which employers will excuse absences, particularly if they are scheduled in advance.
+However, many situations come to mind in which employers will excuse employee absences, particularly if they are scheduled in advance.

 Good communication and clear attendance policies are key to a good work environment and help avoid confusion about absences.
 Many employers offer paid time off for vacations or allow workers to take a few sick days each year.